How to Buy Wholesale Merchandise

 Once you've located several sources of products, evaluate each vendor on a variety of factors.
 To offer the best merchandise to your customers, you'll need to buy from someone offering quality products, reliable delivery, and superior customer service.
 This information can be gathered through references, marketing materials, or by simply asking the sales representative how they conduct business.

 Consider the space you lease for the selling of goods to consumers.
-When it comes to business, retailers have one overall goal: to sell merchandise.
+When it comes to business, retailers have one overall goal, to sell merchandise—hopefully at a profit.
 That's why they focus on sales floor space, adequate parking for customers, and an overall image that draws in customers.
+Think about your hours of operation or business hours.
+This is the time of operation when the retail store is open to the public for the purchase of goods.
+Your hours of operation should match the buying habits of your customers.

 This is the cost to the consumer to deliver goods.
 Generally, retail outlets ship by FedEx, UPS, and USPS (the least expensive and least common).
 The cost varies by location, product size, and how quickly the consumer wants the product.
 Some upscale boutiques will messenger goods.

 Don't get discouraged.
-It may take some time, research, and several vendor negotiations to find the best merchandise to sell in your retail store, but nothing beats being an independent business person.
+It may take some time, research, and several vendor negotiations to find the best merchandise to sell in your retail store.
+Starting any business will not happen overnight, but nothing beats being an independent business person.
+Finally, as a new business person, be sure you have an understanding of the laws in your state for your type of retail business and also understand how to go about filing an paying your taxes on your merchandising storefront.